APorkolab/Convertrix/README.md

 ## **3. Version history**

-Technologies used: Angular 14 and Bootstrap 5, other NPM libraries (see _package.json_ for the exact list).
+Technologies used: Angular 20 and Bootstrap 5, other NPM libraries (see _package.json_ for the exact list).

+This project has been updated to use modern best practices, including:
+- **Angular 20:** The latest version of the Angular framework.
+- **ESLint and Prettier:** For code quality and consistent formatting.
+- **Husky:** For pre-commit hooks to ensure code quality.

+### v.2.0.0 (2025-08-26)

+- Updated to Angular 20.
+- Refactored the architecture to use a service-based approach.
+- Improved code quality and test coverage.
+- Added ESLint, Prettier, and Husky.

 ### v.1.0.0 (2022-11-01)